shelleyolivia/learn-tutorials/figment-learn/new-pathways/tezos/how-to-create-a-dex-in-tezos.md

 ## Token to Tez Swap
-The process of exchanging tokens into tez is also quite similar to what we've done in out tez to token swap.
+The process of exchanging tokens into tez is also quite similar to what we've done in our tez to token swap.

 ```py
 @sp.entry_point